christopher-w-murphy/Digital-HTC-Architecture/README.md

 ```
 bash ocr_and_machine_translation.sh
 ```
 You can now view the Streamlit app in your [browser](http://192.168.0.11:8501/).
 As it currently stands, there's an [issue](https://github.com/streamlit/streamlit/issues/4658) with Streamlit that prevents the app from being display in Safari.
 Using Chrome as a browser works.
+To stop running the app enter `control+c` in the terminal.

 ## Language Codes
 Codes for specifying the language(s) of documents.
 Currently the program reads in French and translates to (British) English.
 A straightforward generalization would be to make the languages configurable.